 - Grey: Classic and serious.
 Becoming a more popular style, grey is a great color to use if you want to achieve a mature look.

-When you finalize your logo, you should also have a black and white version for times when the use of a full-color logo is not applicable (such as when you’re putting it on top of an image).
+When you finalize your new logo, you should also have a black-and-white version for times when the use of a full-color logo is not applicable (such as when you’re putting it on top of an image).
 As such, you want a version of your logo that accommodates black within its design — so test this before finalizing yours!

 How many colors should I use in my logo?